faster-cpython/ideas/3.12/README.md

 The best data we have for the relative and combined effectiveness of these approaches is from my PhD thesis.

-The VM used (HotPy) was quite different from CPython, and there were no optimization other than trace-based ones, so the numbers should not be considered to be indicative of speedups we might achieve.
+The VM used (HotPy) was quite different from CPython, and there were no optimizations other than trace-based ones, so the numbers should not be considered to be indicative of speedups we might achieve.
 However, they do show how the optimizations interact.

 Each number shows the relative speedup from adding one or more phases, relative to the base interpreter.